Key takeaways:

 Drowsiness

-What’s more, chronic (long-term) opioid use has several risks too.
+Chronic (long-term) opioid use has additional risks.
 These include medication dependence and misuse.
 These effects can happen to anyone due to the way opioids affect your brain chemistry.
 These risks also go up the longer you take opioids.

 At any point throughout treatment, life-threatening opioid overdoses are also possible.
 This may include symptoms of slow or shallow breathing and altered consciousness.
 People at higher risk of an opioid overdose are recommended to carry naloxone (Narcan, Opvee) or have it at home.
 This is a life-saving medication that can reverse an opioid overdose.

 Yes.
-A number medications are available that can help lower the frequency of sickle cell crises:
+A number medications are available that help lower the frequency of sickle cell crises:

-Hydroxyurea (Droxia, Siklos): Hydroxyurea is a go-to oral prevention medication for adults with SCD.
+Hydroxyurea (Siklos, Xromi): Hydroxyurea is a go-to oral prevention medication for adults and children with SCD.
 Hydroxyurea can help lower the frequency of painful crises.
-It has also been shown to lower the need for blood transfusions in adults.
+It has also been shown to lower the need for blood transfusions.

 Crizanlizumab-tmca (Adakveo): Crizanlizumab is an injectable medication.
 It can help lower the frequency of pain crises in people ages 16 and older with SCD.